brendt/stitcher.io/app/Blog/Content/2025-11-13-game-changing-editions.md

 > There are times when it's useful to make backwards-incompatible changes to the language […] Rust uses editions to solve this problem.
 When there are backwards-incompatible changes, they are pushed into the next edition.
 Since editions are opt-in, existing crates won't use the changes unless they explicitly migrate into the new edition.

-In other words: **editions allow us to have opt-in breaking changes, on a granular level.**
+In other words: **editions allow us to have opt-in breaking changes.**

 In Rust, you specify the edition in a `Cargo.toml` file (similar to `composer.json`):